-Do I Need a Ticket to Attend the Annual Meeting?
+Do I Need A Ticket To Attend The Annual Meeting?

-Yes, you will need an admission ticket or proof of ownership of common stock to enter the annual meeting.
+Yes, you will need an admission ticket or proof of ownership of common stock to enter the meeting.
 If you are a stockholder of record, your admission ticket is the bottom half of the proxy card sent to you.
-If you plan to attend the annual meeting, please so indicate when you vote and bring the ticket with you to the annual meeting.
+If you plan to attend the meeting, please so indicate when you vote and bring the ticket with you to the meeting.
 If your shares are held in the name of a bank, broker or other holder of record, your admission ticket is the left side of your voting information form.
-If you do not bring your admission ticket, you will need proof of ownership to be admitted to the annual meeting.
+If you do not bring your admission ticket, you will need proof of ownership to be admitted to the meeting.
 A recent brokerage statement or letter from a bank or broker is an example of proof of ownership.
-If you arrive at the annual meeting without an admission ticket, we will admit you only if we are able to verify that you are a stockholder of our Company.
+If you arrive at the meeting without an admission ticket, we will admit you only if we are able to verify that you are a stockholder of our Company.
+We recommend arriving early to the meeting as there may be delays at the entrance to the meeting venue.